 To start capturing calls made to and from your home or office phone, you’ll need just one tiny black box.

 The Encrypted Black Box Landline Call Recorder does the job perfectly.
 It’s one of the easiest devices of its kind to use, allowing you to set up and start recording in seconds.

 All you need to do with this clever gadget is plug it into a BT wall socket.
 If you’re worried about being too obvious (such as when recording calls to and from an office phone, for example) – it’s recommended to plug into a telephone socket in a spare room.
 If you don’t have one, simply use a splitter.
 You’ll usually get at least one of these with your broadband hub.

 Once you’re plugged in, the device starts recording all calls automatically.
 It really is as simple as that.
 There’s no distortion or noise on the line to let callers know they’re being recorded, and recordings are crystal clear.
 All calls are stored on the device, which can hold up to 240 hours of audio recordings.
 Everything is encrypted, so calls can’t be accessed without your encryption key.

 Setting up Call Recording on your smartphone or tablet

 It’s just as simple to record calls on your mobile device as it is on your landline.
 You’ll need a different gadget – the iPhone/Smartphone Mobile Phone Recorder.
-This is a lightweight, slimline device which connects to your phone or tablet via Bluetooth.
+This is a lightweight, slimline device that connects to your phone or tablet via Bluetooth.